• Skip to primary navigation

 It's best to buy freshly ground coffee beans.
 Even if you don't have a coffee grinder at home, many grocery stores will have a grinder in the coffee section.
 Fresher beans are going to give you a more vibrant cold brew.

-How do I know which types of coffee beans are considered espresso?
+Which types of coffee beans are considered espresso?

 I thought espresso is supposed to be finely ground.
 Why are we using coarsely ground espresso beans?